 The $42M Tesla’s Elon Musk forked over to buy an old Toyota factory as part of his plan to take on the entire legacy automobile industry seems like chump change compare to the new threat.
 Apple is last reported to have $178B in free wheeling cash on hand.
 You can do a lot with that fat wallet.
 Apple is getting into the electric car game or at least thinking very seriously about it.
 When and if they do, Apple will embark with free will toward taking on Telsa and the entire legacy automobile industry.

 The car industry knows that tech is as big at play for innovation as it is for customer expectation.
-And why shouldn’t Apple head to Detroit without ever leaving California to turn the auto industry on its head?
+With customer desires for technologically advanced cars rising, the demand is certainly being driven.
+Even if an electric car is outside a customer’s budget, some are potentially using something similar to a car invoice payment calculator, along with car loans to purchase.
+So why shouldn’t Apple head to Detroit without ever leaving California to turn the auto industry on its head?
 If they do, we’ll all soon enough realize that what we drive today is nothing more than what our obsolete flip phone became the moment the iPhone was born to planet earth.

 All it took for me to start believe in the idea of the Apple Car is the response from the Apple folks I’ve known intimately for years saying “it’s a decline comment on rumor and speculation.”
 When something printed about Apple starts to get traction their snap PR team knows to grab the extinguisher issuing a statement denying or clarifying what tangent the media has started to own.
 That only happens when its not true.
 And the thing about my smart friends who run Apple that I do know for certain, is that every move is deliberate, meaningful and very often profound.